-- Green Stormwater Infrastructure in Public Right-of-Way - Parking Lane GSI (Stansbury St, Grand Broadway, Sherwood St, Lancashire St, Cornwall St, 4,360 LF) - Stormwater Flow Control - Downspout Disconnection - Installation of new drain pipe network in 90% of existing sewer pipe network (10,262 LF, 8-24" dia.) - Replacement of 0% of existing pipes (0 LF) - Rehabilitation of 10% of existing sewer pipe network (1,618 LF)

-- Reuse of 90% of existing sewer pipe network (14,562 LF) - Adjacent utility work - Limited to roadways impacted by excavation only, no utility work on roadways without separation related excavation - Replacement of 80% of existing water main (8,210 LF) and service connections up to right-of-way - Replacement of 100% of existing gas main (9,236 LF) and service connections up to right-of-way at a 50-50 cost split with gas company - Coordination with electric and telecom utilities for upgrades to privately owned infrastructure prior to subsurface construction - Surface Restoration - Limited to roadways impacted by excavation only, no surface work on roadways without separation related excavation - Full-depth reconstruction of 20% of excavated roadways (2,053 LF) - o Grind-overlay reconstruction of 80% of excavated roadways (8,210 LF)
+- Green Stormwater Infrastructure in Public Right-of-Way - Parking Lane GSI (Stansbury St, Grand Broadway, Sherwood St, Lancashire St, Cornwall St, 4,360 LF) - Stormwater Flow Control - Downspout Disconnection - Sewer Separation - Installation of new drain pipe network in 90% of existing sewer pipe network, excluding Parking Lane GIS streets (10,202 LF, 8-24" dia.) - Replacement of 0% of existing pipes (0 LF) - Rehabilitation of 10% of existing sewer pipe network (1,618 LF) - Reuse of 90% of existing sewer pipe network (14,562 LF) - Adjacent utility work - Limited to roadways impacted by excavation only, no utility work on roadways without separation related excavation.
+Percentage of replacement is related to the quantity of installed new drain pipe plus replacement of existing pipes. - Replacement of 80% of existing water main in excavated roadways (8,162 LF) and service connections up to right-of-way - Replacement of 90% of existing gas main in excavated roadways (9,182 LF) and service connections up to right-of-way at a 50-50 cost split with gas company - Coordination with electric and telecom utilities for upgrades to privately owned infrastructure prior to subsurface construction - Surface Restoration - Limited to roadways impacted by excavation only, no surface work on roadways without separation related excavation - Full-depth reconstruction of 20% of excavated roadways (2,053 LF) - Grind-overlay reconstruction of 80% of excavated roadways (8,162 LF)

 The catchment tributary to Outfall 206 is approximately 14 acres of mixed residential and commercial use located in Pawtucket on the border of Central Falls.
-The area is a central business district of Pawtucket centered around Blackstone Ave on the west bank of the Blackstone River, extending up to include portions of Roosevelt Ave, High St, and Montgomery St. There are commercial properties are located along Roosevelt Ave that would be impacted by construction.
+The area is a central business district of Pawtucket centered around Blackstone Ave on the west bank of the Blackstone River, extending up to include portions of Roosevelt Ave, High St, and Montgomery

+St. There are commercial properties are located along Roosevelt Ave that would be impacted by construction.
 Other abutters who are potentially sensitive to sewer separation construction include two nearby churches, the Chinese Christian Church on Roosevelt and St. Mary's Orthodox Church on High St and St. Mary's Way and a YMCA located off of Roosevelt just to the north of Outfall 206.
 The area is shown on Figure 4-18.

-Figure 4-18 - Sewer Separation CSO 206
+Figure 4-18 Sewer Separation CSO 206